supervisely/developer-portal/app-development/apps-with-gui/video-labeling-tool-app.md

 3. When the application is started it will disable the buttons `Confirm` for the video and the `Submit job` for the labeling job.
 4. When the `Validate` button is clicked, the application will check the labels for the conditions above and enable the buttons `Confirm` and `Submit job` if the conditions are met, otherwise, the buttons will be disabled.

+Our application will show the results of the validation in the table, where each row will contain the following information:
+- Status (correct or incorrect).
+- Button to jump to the frame range in the video (where an object should be present).
+- Object class name.
+- Frame range.

+The most important thing about this table are buttons in the `Go to Frame` column.
+When you click on the button, the video will jump to the frame range in the same browser tab.
+It's a very convenient way to check the labels and the video at the same time.

 We will go through the following steps:

 [**Step 1.**](video-labeling-tool-app.md#step-1.-implement-ui) Implement UI.<br>